pgo-webhook-collaborators/pgo-webhook-standards/README.md

  the majority of collaborators.

 ## How can I become a collaborator?
-If you are a owner in a project that wishes to have a say in the community standards, all you need to do is open a PR to add yourself (or your team) in two places:
+If you are an owner in a project that wishes to have a say in the community standards, all you need to do is open a PR to add yourself (or your team) in two places: